Orchestra

 June 21, Tábor – Orchestral Performance

-• Sibelius, Violin concerto, Amy Oshiro, violin
+Amy Oshiro, violin

-• Brahms, Symphony No. 2
+• Schumann: Symphony No. 4

-– Orchestral Performance (Mahler Festival)
+June 26, Jihlava – Orchestral Performance (Mahler Festival)

-• Gabriella Smith, f(x)=sin2x-1/x
+• Gabriella Smith: f(x)=sin2x-1/x

-• Schumann, Symphony No. 4, Mahler orchestration
+• Brahms: Symphony No. 2

-June 30, Prague
+June 30, Prague – Chamber Music Showcase

 Suk Hall, Rudolfinum